Renting Servers in the Cloud: The Case of Equal Duration Jobs: Tight Competitive Ratio for

 \section{Tight Competitive Ratio $2$ for \NF}

 In this section we prove a tight bound of $2$ on the competitive ratio of the \NF algorithm for the \RSiC problem when $\mu = 1$ and jobs have arbitrary start times.
 Recall that the \NF algorithm keeps at most one server open at any time, i.e., a server that can be assigned newly arriving jobs.
 If a given job does not fit in the open server, the algorithm closes the server (meaning it will not assign any new jobs to it from this point onward), opens a new server, and assigns the job to the newly opened server.
 Note that \NF never reopens a closed server.
-Algorithm~\ref{alg:NextFit} presents the pseudocode for \NF.

 The lower bound of $2$ follows immediately from the lower bound on the competitive ratio of \NF for the bin packing problem and the fact that renting servers in the cloud problem generalizes bin packing.
-The upper bound of $2$ on the competitive ratio of \NF follows from the theorem below, which shows that the upper bound holds not only on the total cost of the schedule of \NF, but, in fact, it holds at each individual time $t$.

-\begin{theorem} Suppose that the duration of each job in $\sigma$ is exactly $1$ while arrival times $s_i$ are arbitrary.
-Then for every time $t \in [0, \infty)$ we have
+The upper bound of $2$ on the competitive ratio of \NF follows from the theorem below, which shows that the upper bound holds not only on the total cost produced by \NF, but, in fact, it holds at each individual time $t$. \begin{theorem} Suppose that the duration of each job in $\sigma$ is exactly $1$ while arrival times $s_i$ are arbitrary.
+Then, for every time $t \in [0, \infty)$ we have:

 \end{theorem} \begin{proof} If there are no active jobs at time $t$ then $\NF(t) = 0$ and the claim trivially holds.
 If there are active jobs at time $t$ and $\NF(t) \le 2$ then we have $OPT(t) \ge 1$ and the claim also trivially holds.